ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/create_network_app.md

 The device’s internal weak pull-up or pull-down resistors define a default device address.
 This address can be changed by connecting strong pull-up or pull-down resistors externally.
 In this case, the `ETH_PHY_ADDR` in the PHY driver needs to be changed accordingly to be able to control the PHY and to communicate with it.
-Use the **Options for Component** dialog to override the default setting for `ETH_PHY_ADDR`:
+In µVision use the **Options for Component** dialog to override the default setting for `ETH_PHY_ADDR`:

 ![Ethernet PHY Configuration](eth_phy_config.png)